-The average award for lung cancer claims has exhibited some volatility in the past six years, although this is not unexpected given the small volume of claim settlements (approximately 10 to 30 claims per annum).
+The average award for lung cancer claims has exhibited some volatility in the past eight years, although this is not unexpected given the small volume of claim settlements (approximately 10 to 30 claims per annum).

-Figure 7.10: Average awards (inflated to mid-2021/22 money terms) and number of non-nil claims settlements for lung cancer claims
+Figure 7.10: Average awards (inflated to mid-2023/24 money terms) and number of non-nil claims settlements for lung cancer claims

-The experience in 2021/22 was impacted by one unusually large claim, which materially impacts the observed average claim size given there were only 11 non-nil claim settlements.
+The experience in 2021/22 and 2022/23 were each impacted by one unusually large claim, which materially impacts the observed average claim size given there are typically between 10 and 15 non-nil claim settlements.

-The average of the past three years is \$131,000; the average of the past four years is \$109,000 and the average of the past five years is \$112,000.
+The average of the past three years is \$168,000; the average of the past four years is \$164,000 and the average of the past five years is \$153,000.

-Taking all of the above factors into consideration, and noting the volatility arising from the small number of non-nil claims, we have adopted a valuation assumption of \$130,000 in mid 2021/22 money terms.
+Taking all of the above factors into consideration, we have adopted a valuation assumption of \$160,000 in mid 2023/24 money terms.